SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-donor-advised-fund.md

 **Prerequisites for End User:**

 * See Prerequisites for End User from [Multiple Payment Gift](use-cases-multiple-payment-gift.md)

-* Required
 * Ensure that a Business Account exists for the donor-advised fund provider (e.g. Fidelity Charitable Gift Fund)
 * Ensure that a Person Account exists for each specified donor
 * Optional
-    * Ensure that a Business Account exists for the specific donor’s donor-advised fund (e.g. Fidelity Charitable Gift Fund - Alex Brown Fund).
+    * You may want an account hierarchy for a large donor-advised fund provider that you receive gifts from multiple donors through.
+If so, create a Business Account for the specific donor’s donor-advised fund (e.g. Fidelity Charitable Gift Fund - Alex Brown Fund).
 Link this Account to the donor-advised fund provider Account using Account hierarchy.
 The donor-advised fund provider should be the Parent Account.

 **Best Practices:**